-This course is for players who can already play both hands together with reasonable fluency.
-The course will focus on learning by ear and start to explore more challenging keys, techniques and left hand rhythms as the year progresses.
+This course carries on from the beginner first year.
+The course will continue learning tunes by ear at a moderate pace and start to explore more challenging keys, techniques and left hand rhythms as the year progresses.
 The classes will cover both one-row and cross-row styles.
 Music will be taught by ear with music notation and mp3s available after the sessions.

 Hazel Askew is a London based singer, musician and workshop leader.
 She has worked as a performer on the folk scene for many years, most notably with BBC Radio 2 Folk Award nominated vocal trio Lady Maisery and traditional English folk duo The Askew Sisters, with whom she won Best Female Singer at the 2011 Spiral Earth Awards.
 Hazel grew up with the folk scene, participating in many youth folk education programmes and now frequently works as a folk educator and workshop leader.
 She frequently leads projects for EFDSS on adult, youth and schools projects, most recently delivering three of the London based The Full English Education projects.
 She has also led workshops and courses for organisations including Barbican Creative Learning, Folkworks, Aldeburgh Young Musicians, Dartington Summer School, Shakespeare’s Globe Theatre and various festivals around the country.